 Hi, thanks for visiting my website.

-I am an independent scholar based in Perth, Scotland with research interests in the areas of multiculturalism, religious and cultural diversity, and contemporary society.
+I am a scholar based in Perth, Scotland with research interests in the areas of religious and cultural diversity, race, decolonisation, and contemporary society.
 I am also very interested in the changing landscape of higher eduction, academic life, and the sharing of knowledge.

-I am a social anthropologist by training (at the London School of Economics and the University of Edinburgh) but I have worked in the study of religion and culture for most of my professional career: at King’s College London, the University of Stirling, and at the Al-Maktoum College, Dundee, and I was Honorary Professor of Multiculturalism at the University of Aberdeen from 2004-2012.
+I am a social anthropologist by training (at the London School of Economics and the University of Edinburgh) but I have worked in the study of religion and culture for most of my professional career: at the University of Glasgow, King’s College London, the University of Stirling, and at the Al-Maktoum College, Dundee, and I was Honorary Professor of Multiculturalism at the University of Aberdeen from 2004-2012.

 I have authored three books: